YunoHost-Apps/galene_ynh/doc/ADMIN.md

 ### Accessing groups

 *Galène* meeting rooms are called "groups".
-Any group is accessible at `https://domain.tld/group/GroupName`, by typing its name in the home page search field, or by selecting it in the public list (if the group is configured as publicly visible, see below).
+Any group is accessible at `https://__DOMAIN__/group/GroupName`, by typing its name in the home page search field, or by selecting it in the public list (if the group is configured as publicly visible, see below).
-During install a group is created with YunoHost LDAP authentication, accessible at `https://domain.tld/group/YunoHost_Users`.
+During install a group is created with YunoHost LDAP authentication, accessible at `https://__DOMAIN__/group/YunoHost_Users`.

 #### Creating and configuring groups

-Groups are defined by JSON files located in the folder `/home/yunohost.app/galene/groups`.
+Groups are defined by JSON files located in the folder `__DATA_DIR__/groups`.
 Each group is represented by a `GroupName.json` file.
-To create a new group, you need to create a `GroupNameExample.json` file and restart Galène service (you can also make subfolder groups, and the groups will be accessible with `https://domain.tld/group/subfolder/GroupName/`).
+To create a new group, you need to create a `GroupNameExample.json` file and restart Galène service (you can also make subfolder groups, and the groups will be accessible with `https://__DOMAIN__/group/subfolder/GroupName/`).
 Various configuration options are available (see https://github.com/YunoHost-Apps/galene_ynh/wiki/Configuration-file).

 *NB: Spaces are supported in group file names.*

-When Galène is removed, the data directory (`/home/yunohost.app/galene/`) is preserved.
+When Galène is removed, the data directory (`__DATA_DIR__`) is preserved.
 If you want to remove it along with Galène, use the `--purge` option: `sudo yunohost app remove galene --purge`.

 ### Configuring your TURN server